eyedeekay/So-You-Want-To-Write-A-SAM-Library/jsam/README.md

 deliberately presented in a simple way.
 It expects implementers to figure out how to do language-specific things on their own, which is in fact part of why I decided to write it(I need to get the hang of Java again).

+It has a number of obvious shortcomings at this time.